HybridThingsLab/course-interaction-design-2022/README.md

 Please create your own code folder somewhere outside our code folder and copy one of the example folders over.
 You should not chage anythinig inside our code structure because it may interfere with future updates that we may do on the code if you use GIT (Collisions)

 ## The "Blocks"
 We structured our course in three "Blocks", static, interactive and physical.
-Fore some Blocks there also is a Readme in the corresponding subfolder, for example in [Block_I](https://github.com/HybridThingsLab/course-interaction-design-2021/blob/master/Block_I/README.md).

 ## Recommended tutorials
 * beginner P5.js tutorials by Daniel Shiffmann on TheCodingTrain, https://thecodingtrain.com/beginners/p5js/